EKOMEDICINE

 Toothpaste should be chosen with as natural a composition as possible, so it does not contain laurel sulfate, triclosan.
 It should not be too abrasive.
 Avoid using toothpaste with fluoride, as it accumulates in bones and promotes oncological diseases.
 Teeth become brittle, and fillings adhere poorly to them.
 Added triclosan destroys both bad and good oral microflora.
 The bad soon regenerates, but the good not so quickly.

-Teeth lose minerals first by consuming inadequate nutrition, and secondly, due to lack of hygiene.
-Through the pulp, through which all blood vessels pass, dental fluid or dental lymph circulates, it is a sticky solution with minerals that reaches the enamel.
-Salivary parotin, whose production control is performed by the hypothalamus, located in the lower part of the interbrain, stimulates the movement of dental lymph, thereby this fluid restores tooth enamel and strengthens dentin.
-Dentin is stronger than bone, but tooth enamel is stronger than dentin.
-Although enamel consists of calcium, calcium deficiency here is not to blame, but rather a deficiency of vitamin D3, because there is no one to transport calcium to the teeth, and also a deficiency of vitamin K2, resulting in no one to retain this calcium in the teeth.
-Milk and cottage cheese here will not help, the obtained calcium, neutralizing acids produced by casein, will be lost more than gained.
+First, teeth lose minerals due to an inadequate diet, and only second is the cause poor hygiene.
+Through the pulp, through which all blood vessels pass, dental fluid, or dental lymph, circulates; it is a sticky mineral solution that reaches the enamel.
+Salivary parotin, whose production is controlled by the hypothalamus located in the lower part of the diencephalon, stimulates the movement of dental lymph; in this way this solution restores tooth enamel and strengthens dentin.
+Dentin is stronger than bone, and tooth enamel is stronger than dentin.
+Although enamel consists of calcium, calcium deficiency is not to blame here, but rather vitamin D3 deficiency, because there is nothing to deliver calcium to the teeth; and, as a result of vitamin K2 deficiency, there is nothing to keep this calcium in the teeth.
+Milk and cottage cheese will not help here: the calcium obtained, by neutralizing the acids produced by casein, will be lost more than gained.

-Butter as a source of vitamins D and K fits well, at least it used to be when cows in the sun ate green grass in natural meadows.
-But what about today's cows, which have never seen the sun?
+Butter as a source of vitamins D and K does fit—at least it did in the past, when cows in the sun on natural meadows ate green grass.
+But what about modern cows that have never seen the sun in their lives?
 It is what it is.
-It must be understood that butter by structure and composition can be very different.
-If cows are fed something other than grass, it is very likely that there will be a deficiency of these important vitamins.
+It should be understood that butter can differ greatly in structure and composition.
+If cows are fed something other than grass, it is very likely that an insufficiency of these important vitamins will develop.
 Then this deficiency must be compensated with dietary supplements.